Battle of Dharmat

 The Battle of Dharmat was fought during the Mughal war of succession (1658–1659) by Aurangzeb against Jaswant Singh Rathore who was allied with the Mughal prince Dara Shikoh.
-The battle was fought on the open plain of Dharmat on the hot Summer day of 15 April 1658 in which Aurangzeb won a decisive victory due to advantage in imperial artillery and tactics.
+The battle was fought on the open plain of Dharmat on the Summer day of 15 April 1658, in which Aurangzeb won a decisive victory due to advantage in imperial artillery and tactics.

 Background

 On 6 September 1657, Emperor Shah Jahan suddenly fell ill due to strangury and constipation.
-He failed to hold Jharokha Darshan and the shops were closed in the bazaars around Delhi.
-There were rumours rife whether the emperor was dead or held hostage by his son Dara.
-Only some physicians, Dara and his sister Jahanara were physically allowed to see him.
-The stage was set for the transition of power.
-Even though Shah Jahan was able to recover completely from his illness, it would still prove costly for him.
-Seizing the opportunity to claim the throne, Prince Shah Shuja, who was the viceroy of Bengal and Orissa rebelled against his father and prince Murad Baksh crowned himself as emperor at Surat.
-However, as a contrast to both Shuja and Murad, Aurangzeb did not take the irrevocable step of crowning himself.
-Instead, he engaged in a busy secret correspondence with Murad, and, to a lesser extent, with Shuja.
-Letters written in cipher encased in bamboo tubes passed from runner to runner over special relay posts newly established between Ahmadabad and Aurangabad.
+He failed to hold the ceremony of Jharokha Darshan and the shops were closed in the bazaars around Delhi.
+Citizenry speculated whether the emperor was dead or held hostage by his son Dara.
+Only some physicians, Dara, and his sister Jahanara were physically allowed to see him.
+Shah Jahan was able to recover completely from his illness, but it would still prove costly for him.
+Seizing the opportunity to claim the throne, Prince Shah Shuja, who was the viceroy of Bengal and Orissa, rebelled against his father, and prince Murad Baksh crowned himself as emperor at Surat.
+In contrast to Shuja and Murad, Aurangzeb did not immediately crown himself, but instead engaged in a busy secret correspondence with Murad, and, to a lesser extent, with Shuja.
+Letters written in cipher encased in bamboo tubes were passed from runner to runner over special relay posts newly established between Ahmadabad and Aurangabad.
 Both of them agreed to a joint action against their brothers.
 As a result, they decided to divide the ruling Mughal land amongst themselves.

 On February 5, 1658, Aurengzeb left Aurangabad to contest the Mughal Throne.
 He proclaimed himself ruler and bestowed titles on his children.
 By April 3 he crossed the Narmada river towards Ujjain.
-On April 13 he learns that Murad was just near him and Aurangzeb summoned him to come fast and on the next day they camped at Dharmat by the western bank of the Gambhira River.
+On April 13 he learned that Murad was nearby, so Aurangzeb summoned him and on the next day they camped at Dharmat by the western bank of the Gambhira River.